Skip to main content

 Contributors kevin-hoke

-To start, deploy an additional VPC in the same region and availability zone where SDDC resides, and then deploy Amazon FSx for NetApp ONTAP into the new VPC.
-Configuration of an SDDC group in the VMware Cloud console enables the networking configuration options required to connect to the newly designated VPC where FSx for ONTAP will be deployed.
+To start, deploy an additional VPC in the same region and availability zone where SDDC resides, and then deploy Amazon FSx ONTAP into the new VPC.
+Configuration of an SDDC group in the VMware Cloud console enables the networking configuration options required to connect to the newly designated VPC where FSx ONTAP will be deployed.

-Note You cannot deploy FSx for ONTAP in the Connected VPC.
+Note You cannot deploy FSx ONTAP in the Connected VPC.
 Instead, you must deploy it in a new, designated VPC and then connect the VPC to a VMware Managed Transit Gateway (vTGW) via SDDC groups.

 1. Open the Amazon FSx console at https://console.aws.amazon.com/fsx/ and choose Create file system to start the File System Creation wizard.